 To enroll your device or to learn more about MDM click the read more link below

-The Department of Technology Services has implemented Enterprise Policies for all Executive Branch State employees served by DTS.
+The Division of Technology Services has implemented Enterprise Policies for all Executive Branch State employees served by DTS.
 These Enterprise Policies help protect the confidentiality, integrity, and availability of the State’s information and information systems.
 We appreciate your cooperation and collaboration in effectively keeping State data secure.

 Statewide DTS Policies